 - disturb the exam proceedings in any other way.

-4.6 Leaving an exam room
+Leaving the exam room

-- If a candidate needs to leave the room during an exam, they must be escorted by an invigilator/supervisor or examiner.
+If a candidate needs to leave the room during an exam, they must be escorted by an invigilator/supervisor or examiner.
 Candidates will not be re-admitted into the exam room, unless an invigilator supervises the candidates during the period of absence from the exam room.

-- During the computer-based exams, candidates must not leave the exam room during the first 30 minutes or the last 15 minutes of the exam.
+During the computer-based exams, candidates must not leave the exam room during the first 30 minutes or the last 15 minutes of the exam.

-- During the OSCE, once a candidate has completed a case and they have left the exam room, they may not re-enter the exam room.
+During the OSCE, once a candidate has completed a case and they have left the exam room, they may not re-enter the exam room.

-If a candidate has encountered an exam incident that has had a significant effect upon their exam performance they can complete an incident report at the exam venue.
+If a candidate has encountered an incident during the exam that they believe has had a significant effect upon their exam performance, they can complete an incident report at the exam venue.

 Incident reports must be completed in full and with all relevant details included.

-All incident reports are investigated and the impact on a candidate’s performance is considered by the Board of Censors (or delegate) prior to the release of results.
+All incident reports are investigated and the impact on a candidate’s performance is considered by the Council of Censors (or delegate) prior to the release of results.
 If it is determined that an incident occurred due to an error in exam procedures the candidate may be compensated.

-Computer-based exams: If compensation is deemed appropriate, this will administered be in the form of a reduced enrolment fee in a subsequent attempt in the same exam segment (if applicable).
+If compensation is deemed appropriate, this will administered be in the form of a reduced enrolment fee in a subsequent attempt in the same exam segment (if applicable).
 Compensation cannot extend to the re-marking of an exam or an adjustment to an exam result.